 It is important for a mobile network to be informed about a change of data transmission interval of a M2M device which is handled or monitored on service layer.
 However, such a change of data transmission interval is not easily detected by the mobile network.

 This use case illustrates detection of a change of data transmission interval on service layer and notification to the mobile network by interworking between the M2M service platform and the mobile network.

+13.3.2 Source

+Not applicable